lt/php-mockuploads/README.md

 The funtions `is_uploaded_file` and `move_uploaded_file` reference an internal hash table, and cannot be influenced by changing the `$_FILES` superglobal.

-The extension exposes a single new function that adds the specified path into the internal hash table.
+The extension adds two new functions to register and unregister file paths in the internal hash table.

 How to build:
 -------------